 Other mask options:

-In addition, if you have the financial means to do so, wee also encourage the support of local sewists who support SFMP!
-Please find links to their Etsy stores here: Bee Balm Workshop, Philly High Fiber, Hey Hani Studio and MLNW.
+In addition, if you have the financial means to do so, we also encourage the support of local sewists who support SFMP!
+Please find links to their Etsy stores here: Bee Balm Workshop, Philly High Fiber, Hey Hani Studio , and MLNW.
 (If you donate to us and also have an etsy store, please contact us and we would love to list it here, as well!).
 Obtaining masks from these sources, also allows a greater supply of face masks to be available to those more in need and with fewer resources.